javexed/nextcloud/README.md

  docker-compose up -d
 ````

-You can now access your instance on the port 80 of the IP of your machine (not recommended for production).
+You can now access your instance on the port 443 of the IP of your machine.

-## Access it from Internet

-If you wish to access from the internet, it is recommended that you go to the official [nextcloud docker] (https://github.com/nextcloud/docker).

 ## Installation